mreider/krems/README.md

 ## Krems Static Site Generator

 ### Overview
 Krems is a simple Ruby-based static site generator designed to convert Markdown files into HTML.
-The generated files and assets are placed in a `published` directory, making it easy to preview locally during development and compatible with GitHub Pages for deployment.

 I love Hugo, Hexo, Jekyll, Astro, and other static site generators, but I wanted something much simpler—something that would support a classless stylesheet, work with standard Markdown export libraries like Redcarpet, and avoid any magic.
 Krems gives you total control without unnecessary complexity.